 Every business is conceived inside a catch-22.
 On the one hand, a business cannot grow until it has the confidence of investors.
-On the other hand, it can’t win the confidence of investors until it has begun to grow—or at least given sufficient grounds that it will.
+On the other hand, it can’t win the confidence of investors until it has begun to grow—or at least given persuasive grounds that it will.

 In many respects, churches face a similar paradox: Before a church can impact the community, it must have the confidence and trust of that community.